MOND from Second-Order Moment Modified Acceleration and Quantum Equivalence Principle: deSitter Spacetime correction to Inertial Particle Action

 \section{deSitter Spacetime correction to Inertial Particle Action}

 For the calculation of the action of a point particle in a deSitter spacetime background, we can follow a method similar to that in the previous section.
 To compare with the short-time acceleration effect in the previous section, which was merely a small correction to the flat metric, we assume here that the curvature radius of the deSitter spacetime background is much larger than the particle's scale.
-Consequently, the curvature of spacetime experienced by the particle also represents only a small correction to the flat metric.
+Consequently, the curvature of spacetime experienced by the particle also represents only a small correction to the flat metric (throughout the paper we call the comoving/free-fall observer in the deSitter universe with the leading flat metric $\eta_{\mu\nu}$, an ``earth observer'').
 Therefore, we expand the metric up to the second-order around the flat metric

 where $\left|R_{\mu\alpha\nu\beta}\delta x^{\alpha}\delta x^{\beta}\right|\ll1$, and the Riemannian curvature of the deSitter background can be written by a positive cosmological constant $\Lambda$ as